-Respirators are specialized masks that are designed to filter out very small particles.
+Respirators are specialized masks that are designed to filter out very small particles, including the virus that causes COVID-19.
 There are many types of respirators.
-N95 and KN95 respirators are disposable respirators that are designed to filter at least 95% of airborne particles.
-KF94s are made to filter at least 94%.

 Respirators that fit well and provide a tight seal on your face protect you better than a cloth mask or a medical mask.
 They may be less comfortable because they filter better and fit more tightly.